 Action for local elected officials:

-The Garfield County Commissioners have abandoned their decade-long support for permanent legislative protection for the Thompson Divide, and are refusing to endorse the CORE Act, despite overwhelming bi-partisan support for the initiative by their constituents.
+In February, the Garfield County Commissioners reversed their decade-long support for permanent legislative protection for the Thompson Divide, and refused to endorse the CORE Act, despite overwhelming bi-partisan support for the initiative by their constituents.
 Recently, they decided to revisit their stance on the bill.
 If you’re a Garfield County resident, they need to hear from you.
-Please call your commissioners TODAY and let them know you disagree with their new position, and that the Thompson Divide deserves permanent protection through a legislative mineral withdrawal.
+Please call your commissioners TODAY and let them know that the Thompson Divide deserves permanent protection through a legislative mineral withdrawal.
 Thank them for their consideration of support for the bill.